sepollack/nfl-bdb-25/README.md

 # nfl-bdb-25

-This is the accompanying code for my NFL Big Data Bowl Submission, located here: [insert link]
+This is the accompanying code for my NFL Big Data Bowl Submission, located here: <https://www.kaggle.com/code/sarahpollack/under-cover-2-predicting-disguised-defenses>

 1.  data_cat.R loads the BDB data and filters and processes it, including categorizing plays as disguised or undisguised.
-2.  model_cr.R fits the coverage read model and applies it to the data to feed into model2.
+2.  model_cr.R fits the coverage read model and applies it to the data to feed into model_cr.
 3.  model_ds.R fits the Disguise Score model and contains the post-modeling analysis.

 Model architecture taken from: